 Guns and hate are a fatal combination.
-In an average year, more than 10,300 hate crimes in the United States involve a firearm—more than 28 each day.
+In an average year, more than 25,000 hate crimes in the US involve a firearm—69 a day.
 In most of the US, some people convicted of hate crimes can still legally buy and have guns.
 Congress and state legislatures should pass laws that keep guns out of the hands of those who have been convicted of hate crimes.

 The work to prevent hate-motivated violence must include stronger gun laws, like the Disarm Hate Act, which closes a dangerous loophole in federal law by prohibiting people convicted of violent or threatening hate crimes from having a gun.
 States should also act to stop people convicted of hate crimes from buying or having a gun.
 In addition, Extreme Risk laws can help prevent access to guns by people who have shown serious warning signs that they are a threat to others, including those who are motivated by bias.